 Investment in Bonds

-Securities that the Indian government issues, government bonds help the Indian government in financing the government spending.
-Since government bonds are issued by the Indian government, default in payment is highly unlikely.
+Securities issued by the Indian government, government bonds help the Indian government in financing government spending.
+Since government bonds are issued by the Indian government, the default in payment is highly unlikely.
 Therefore, investors in India generally tend to consider government bonds as a highly safe instrument for long-term investment.

 However, before investing in government bonds their money in government bonds, investors need to remember the following:

 - Government bonds are a debt instrument

 - These bonds are issued by the government in home currency.
 Ones issued in foreign currency are called sovereign bonds

 - They are issued for a fixed tenure of 10, 20, and 30 years

 - The government issues them to borrow money from the general public.
 Therefore, the government pays interest to the investors